 Coastal States Energy applied for a new permit for the Dugout Canyon mine, with an application that included most of the documents from the earlier Eureka Energy/Sunedco application.
 Soldier Creek Coal Co. was shown as the operating company; Sage Point Coal Company is not shown.
 Permit review continued through February 1998, when Canyon Fuel expressed concern at the time the process was taking.
 Canyon Fuel stated that an opening date after March 1998 would cause serious economic problems.
 (Utah Division of Oil Gas and Mining, Permit C0070039; Dugout Canyon Mine) (note different permit number)

-Canyon Fuel Company, a new company owned jointly by Arco Coal (65%) and Itochu of Japan (35%), was the result of the merger of Coastal States Energy Company with four coal mining companies in Utah, including Soldier Creek Coal Company; Sage Point Coal Company; Southern Utah Fuel Company; Skyline Coal Company; along with Coastal Development Company, and Utah Fuel Company.
+The Sufco mine was sold to Canyon Fuel Company, a new company owned jointly by Arco Coal (65%) and Itochu of Japan (35%), the result of the merger of Coastal States Energy Company with four coal mining companies in Utah, including Soldier Creek Coal Company; Sage Point Coal Company; Southern Utah Fuel Company; Skyline Coal Company; along with Coastal Development Company, and Utah Fuel Company.
 (Utah Division of Oil Gas and Mining, Permit C0070039; Dugout Canyon Mine)

 "Effective December 20, 1996, Canyon Fuel Company, LLC was formed as a joint venture between ARCO Uinta Coal Company (65% ownership) and ITOCHU Coal International Inc. (35% ownership) for the purpose of acquiring certain Utah coal operations and an approximate 9% interest in Los Angeles Export Terminal, Inc. from Coastal Coal, Inc. and The Coastal Corporation."
 (Arch Coal, Inc., SEC Form 10K, dated March 2, 1999)